JustLiwag/EnhancementOfRandomForest/README.md

 1. **Select a dataset** from the dropdown in the sidebar
 2. **Train models** by clicking the "Train Models" button in the sidebar
-3. **Select a model type** from the dropdown (Standard, Pruned, Co-Clustered, or Combined)
+3. **Select a model type** from the dropdown (Standard RF or Enhanced RF)
 4. **Enter the SMS message** text in the text area
 5. **Click "Classify"** to analyze the message
 6. The system will display whether the message is fraudulent or not

 ## Model Types

-- **Standard**: Basic Random Forest classifier
+- **Standard Random Forest**: Basic Random Forest classifier
-- **Pruned**: Random Forest with Reduced Error Pruning
-- **Co-Clustered**: Random Forest with Spectral Co-Clustering for feature selection
+- **Enhanced Random Forest**: Advanced Random Forest with both Spectral Co-Clustering for feature selection and Reduced Error Pruning
-- **Combined**: Uses both Co-Clustering and Pruning techniques

-Each model offers different trade-offs between accuracy, efficiency, and interpretability.
+The Enhanced RF model combines multiple techniques for improved accuracy and interpretability.

 ## Model Training and Storage